k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Creating SR-IOV Virtual Functions

-Before starting the SR-IOV device plugin you will need to create SR-IOV Virtual Functions on your system.
+Before starting the SR-IOV Network Device Plugin you will need to create SR-IOV Virtual Functions on your system.
 [The VF Setup doc will guide you through that process.](docs/vf-setup.md)

 ### Build SR-IOV CNI